When the IRS places a tax lien, it can interfere with your financial standing in several ways, including lowering your credit score.

 If your tax lien is on the older side and the amount still owed is minimal, then the impact on your credit score will be less.
 On the other hand, a newer tax lien for a large amount may substantially lower your credit score, making it a lot more difficult to get a car loan from most lenders.

 Just because there is a tax lien on your credit report, however, it doesn’t mean that you won’t be able to get a car loan.
-In most cases, lenders are reluctant to give loans to people with a tax lien because it demonstrates an inability to pay their debts.
+In most cases, lenders are reluctant to give loans to people with a tax lien because it demonstrates an inability to pay their back taxes.
 If your credit report is otherwise clean and your credit score isn’t too low, then you may be able to convince a lender to work with you.

 If you’re dealing with a tax lien and are interested in applying for a car loan, the best thing you can do is to work with the right lenders.
 Many lenders specialize in loans for car buyers with poor credit, and they may be able to help you find a loan even if you have a lien on your credit report.